-Being ill made me fall behind in a lot of things, work, my online shop, my degree… so I have had to work overtime, cram in study and complete orders.
+Being ill made me fall far behind in a lot of things; work, my online shop, my degree, my writing.

 He recently sat down and went through all the things he wanted to do and thought he wanted to do.
-Breaking them down into Do it Now, Do it later, Never going to do it, Maybe do it.
+Breaking them down into:

 But we are fluid creatures, we move, we change and things we enjoy can shift, things that mean a lot can become insignificant as we get older.
 It can be hard accepting this.

-By cutting away everything that isn’t important I can stop wasting my time and energy on things that have no meaning, give no real joy and that I have been clinging to as “who I was” not who I am.
+By cutting away everything that isn’t important I can stop wasting my time and energy on things that have no meaning, give no real joy and that I have been clinging to as “who I was” not “who I am now”.